niamh-d/niamh-d/README.md

 🌐 My public socials are linked from [**my homepage**](https://niamhdoyle.dev/).

-🎮 For fun I like to learn about game design and development, and I develop games with C#, GD Script and the game engines Godot and Unity.
+🎮 For fun I like to learn about game design and development, and I develop games with C#, GD Script, Blender, and the game engines Godot and Unity.

 ## Skills